99x-incubator/cognito-jwt-token-validator/README.md

  Cognito JWT Token Validator provides an easy solution to validate JWT ID tokens provided by Cognito IdP, that is to be used in a custom authorizer.

+## Features

+* Automatic handling of JWKs
+* Verification of JWT with the issuer, audience, token_use, and expiry

 ## Installation

 ```bash